Written by Andrew Kuiler, Managing Director, The Silk Initiative

 The radio’s glory days may be long gone, but storytelling continues to play an important role in Chinese consumers’ lives through TV shows and movies.

 Chinese consumers are intrigued by interesting narratives and are increasingly looking for unique elements that set brands apart from their competitors.
 Moving beyond advertising, and towards storytelling can, therefore, ensure that your brand grabs consumers’ attention and engages your target audience more efficiently.
 This can safeguard your brand’s continued penetration and growth in the Chinese market.

 Getting the storytelling right is particularly important for foreign companies since their brand messages sometimes appear unfamiliar to the Chinese consumer.
 In order to limit this disadvantage, focus on creating strong visual cues on product labels and packaging.
 This will ensure that you get your brand story across efficiently.

-Two examples of US brands that have mastered the art of storytelling in China are Wrigley and M&M’s.
+One example of a US brand that has mastered the art of storytelling in China is Wrigley.